-It doesn’t matter if you were born south of the equator and think you can’t handle what Vienna in winter has to offer.
-The chilly capital transforms itself as the tail end of the year approaches, shedding its dreamy quality and signalling the end of the year with a bewitching beginning to the festive season.
+It doesn’t matter if you were born south of the equator and think you can’t handle what Winter Vienna Austria has to offer.
+The chilly capital transforms itself as the tail end of the year approaches, shedding its dreamy quality and signaling the end of the year with a bewitching beginning to the festive season.

-Yes, it is easy to fall in love with Vienna in winter, despite how much chilly it might get.
-As you acclimatize to the cold, you will find yourself walking to the hundreds of stunning churches, museums, cafes and restaurants that make up the car-free city centre.
-As the holiday season approaches, you’ll find yourself surrounded with fairy lights and shops selling trinkets and exquisite local delicacies that you must dig your hands into!
+Yes, it is easy to fall in love with Winter Vienna Austria, despite how much chilly it might get.
+As you acclimatize to the cold, you will find yourself walking to the hundreds of stunning churches, museums, cafes, and restaurants that make up the car-free city center.
+As the holiday season approaches, you’ll find yourself surrounded by fairy lights and shops selling trinkets and exquisite local delicacies that you must dig your hands into!
 Coffee shops aside, if you’re looking to be a little more adventurous, try ice skating instead!
-All-in-all, the promise of the snow and magical atmosphere all around the centre of Vienna will make you full of emotions and love for the city.
+All-in-all, the promise of the snow and magical atmosphere all around the center of Vienna will make you full of emotions and love for the city.

-There’s a plenty to do in Vienna in the winter season and there wouldn’t be a single dull moment during your visit that I can assure.
+There’s plenty to do in Vienna in the winter season and there wouldn’t be a single dull moment during your visit that I can assure you.
 Let’s start with our favorites to do in this season:

 Vienna has some spectacular palaces which can still be accessed during the winters.
-It used to be the winter residence of Austrian imperial family (Habsburg).
-One of the most stunning places to visit in Vienna in winters for sure.
+It used to be the winter residence of the Austrian imperial family (Habsburg).
+Winter Vienna Austria, is one of the most stunning places to visit.
 It looks like a dream during the snowfall – a sight you absolutely cannot miss.

 Wish to get a whimsical feel of Vienna and make the most of your visit to the city?
-Simply hop onboard a horse-carriage drawn ride!
-Admire beautiful Austrian attractions and get glimpse of all the illuminations from your special ride.
+Simply hop on board a horse-carriage-drawn ride!
+Admire beautiful Austrian attractions and get a glimpse of all the illuminations from your special ride.
 This way you can also avoid large queues during the festive time and get a better perspective of Vienna that you’ll remember for a long time.
 I am sure kids are going to love horse-carriage rides.
 Definitely one of the most recommended things to do in Vienna with kids.